Townwang/blog/.github/pull_request_template.md

 ---

 > [!TIP]
-> The author of this PR can publish a _preview release_ by commenting `/publish` below.
+> The author of this PR can publish a _preview release_ by see PR check list.